luarvic/click2approve/README.md

 ## Features

-- Sign up, sign in, confirm email addresses, reset passwords, and use authenticated browser sessions through the built-in account API.
+- Sign up, sign in with a password or passkey, confirm email addresses, reset passwords, and use authenticated browser sessions through the built-in account API.
 - Compose workflow requests with one or more files, a title, description, and email-based assignees.
 - Build multi-step workflows with serial or parallel assignee steps, choosing approval, signature, confirmation,